 Founded in 2014, the CS+X Foundation is effecting real change by leading successful campaigns throughout Champaign-Urbana and across Illinois.
 Through social justice initiatives, grand challenge sculpting, and innovative programming, our dedicated team works to elevate and hold leaders and decision-makers accountable for their actions, moving them to rethink what is possible.

 Driven to make an impact and inspire change, our grassroots movement is continuously expanding our understanding of contemporary issues and pushing for positive solutions.
 Learn more about our causes below.

 Ensuring that All Voices are Heard

-Advocacy is an essential pillar of our approach to engineering and humanitarian grand challenges.
+Advocacy is an essential pillar of our approach to humanitarian grand challenges.
 There is strength in numbers, and we work to inform and encourage others to take a stand for what they believe in.
 Our themes include: